Here is Pt.1, if you’ve arrived at this one first.

-While it is difficult to see and/or predict the more severe stages, as depression and internal emptiness are of course subjective, it could be theorised that depersonalisation led him to order the killing (and in some cases torture) of his enemies or civilians- in that stage he would have lost how important life was, especially to one individual when he is in charge of so many.
+While it is difficult to see and/or predict the more severe stages, as depression and internal emptiness are of course subjective, it could be theorised that depersonalisation led him to order the killing (and in some cases torture) of his enemies or civilians.
+At that stage he would have lost sight of the importance of any individual person’s life, and probably of the value of any individual person.

-The second case study, which is similar in many ways to the first, is of Colonel Gaddafi.
-For him, the beginning compulsion and achievement were seen in his military training- he began planning how to overthrow the government while in military college, and successfully managed it a few years later, taking charge of the country at age 27 (for context, that is just over half the age of the average British prime minister.)
+The second case study, which is similar in many ways, is of Colonel Gaddafi.
+His compulsive drive for achievement phases was obvious in his military training- he began planning how to overthrow the government while in military college and successfully managed it a few years later, taking charge of the country at age 27 (for context, that is just over half the age of the average British prime minister.)

 Increasing hostility can be seen in his new rules on politics- even talking about politics was punishable by imprisonment, with any form of dissent leading to death.
 Cynicism is also shown in the level of censoring- Libya is one of the most censored countries in the world.
 In a similar way as Mugabe, Gaddafi also shows changes in behaviour by his repeated mergers and separations from countries (although that could just be part of politics, but I don’t know enough about politics to back up that point) His reportedly incoherent and eccentric statements, which often end with him contradicting himself, could also support that.

 Perhaps the biggest sign of entering the more severe stages is his reaction to his son being arrested.
-As he was arrested by police in Geneva, Gaddafi spoke at the UN about wanting to “wipe Switzerland off the map” in retribution- not the idea of a completely mentally healthy leader.
+As he was arrested by police in Geneva, Gaddafi spoke at the UN about wanting to “wipe Switzerland off the map” in retribution.

 Now this is where compassion fatigue enters the equation (in a more general sense, not just to those two people).
-Compassion fatigue is a stress reaction from jobs that involve working with people, especially people who have faced a trauma.
+Compassion fatigue is a stress reaction faced by people who counsel or assist people in dangerous or traumatic situations.
 The role of leader of a country, especially countries which are in poverty, or have faced a war or disaster, fits both of those criteria.
-CF would also have a stronger effect on them than on a normal person, as they are in a very public role, with little room for error.
-The effects would lead to them becoming cynical and resistant to noticing/helping people who are suffering, This would explain why leaders can end up not discouraging (or even actively encouraging) things that seem incomprehensible to the rest of us, such as civil wars and the extreme punishments that can be given out.
+CF would also have a stronger effect on a leader than on any indivudal nurse, doctor or NGO worker person, as the leader is in the public spotlight with little room for error.
+A person with CF becomes overloaded the scale of suffering they see, especially if they cannot prevent it, and as a result they shut down, becoming cynical and failing to noticing people who are suffering, This would explain why leaders can end up not discouraging (or even actively encouraging) things that seem incomprehensible to the rest of us, such as civil wars and extreme punishments.